Maranda Curtis: Career

 At the 34th Annual Stellar Awards, for gospel music of 2018–19, Curtis was nominated for seven Stellars—including Artist of the Year, Song of the Year ("Nobody Like You Lord"), and CD of the Year (Open Heaven)—but she won none.

 Curtis' newest project, Die To Live (2022), is a half live, half studio album inspired by and written for the grieving process Curtis experienced after the passing of her mother, Darlene.

-She is an honorary member of Sigma Gamma Rho Sorority, Inc.
+She is an honorary member of Sigma Gamma Rho sorority.